potential1energy/potential1energy/README.md

 Started programming on scratch at the age of 9.
-(15 y/o as of writing)
+15 y/o as of writing.

-### Languages I can (Maybe) program in:
+### Languages I can (maybe) program in:
 - Know very well:
     - C++
     - C
     - GLSL
     - Lua
     - Scratch
-- Know decently
+- Know decently:
     - Python
 - Not so well but can manage:
     - HTML